I know you’ve heard it already – “Avoid student loans as much as possible!” and “Don’t go into debt for school!” or “Student loans are such a pain!”

 Check to see that your loans have no prepayment penalties.
 If your loan has no prepayment penalties, pay money towards your loan every month The sooner you chip away at your principal balance, the faster you’re loan will be paid off.
-Payments of $10 or $20 is always much better than a non-payment.
+Payments of $10 or $20 are always much better than no payment.

 Make Note of Your First Payment(s)

 Many lenders offer a grace period which means no payments are due immediately after graduation.
 This grace period is meant to give you some time to find your first job.
 Make sure you know the exact date your first payments are due for all your loans.
 Mark these dates on a calendar and remind yourself a month before your first payment so you can prepare accordingly.